Fort Belvoir in Fairfax County, Virginia — The American South (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Colonial Era • Horticulture & Forestry.

 Location.
 38° 40.786′ N, 77° 7.781′ W. Marker is in Fort Belvoir, Virginia, in Fairfax County.
-Marker can be reached from Forney Loop, on the right when traveling east.
+It can be reached from Forney Loop, on the right when traveling east.
 Located along the Belvoir and Potomac View Trail, reached from a parking area off Forney Lane, on Fort Belvoir.
 Touch for map.
 Marker is in this post office area: Fort Belvoir VA 22060, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Life at Belvoir (within shouting distance of this marker); The Neighborhood (within shouting distance of this marker); The Influence of the Fairfax Family (within shouting distance of this marker); Slavery and Belvoir (within shouting distance of this marker); The Fairfax Family (within shouting distance of this marker); Belvoir (within shouting distance of this marker); Belvoir Grounds and Potomac View Trail (about 300 feet away, measured in a direct line); Ferdinando, and the End of the Fairfax Ownership (about 300 feet away).
+At least 8 other markers are within walking distance of this marker: Life at Belvoir (within shouting distance of this marker); The Neighborhood (within shouting distance of this marker); The Influence of the Fairfax Family (within shouting distance of this marker); Slavery and Belvoir (within shouting distance of this marker); The Fairfax Family (within shouting distance of this marker); Belvoir (within shouting distance of this marker); Belvoir Grounds and Potomac View Trail (about 300 feet away, measured in a direct line); Ferdinando, and the End of the Fairfax Ownership (about 300 feet away).
 Touch for a list and map of all markers in Fort Belvoir.

 More about this marker.
 The marker is on Fort Belvoir, an active U.S. Army installation.
 Please check the links below for site access information.